lightning/bolts/02-peer-protocol.md

 #### Requirements

+A sending node:
-A sending node MUST NOT offer `amount_msat` it cannot pay for in the remote commitment transaction at the current `feerate_per_kw` (see "Updating Fees") while maintaining its channel reserve, MUST offer `amount_msat` greater than 0, MUST NOT offer `amount_msat` below the receiving node's `htlc_minimum_msat`, and MUST set `cltv_expiry` less than 500000000.
+  - MUST NOT offer `amount_msat` it cannot pay for in the remote commitment transaction at the current `feerate_per_kw` (see "Updating Fees") while maintaining its channel reserve.
+  - MUST offer `amount_msat` greater than 0.
+  - MUST NOT offer `amount_msat` below the receiving node's `htlc_minimum_msat`
+  - MUST set `cltv_expiry` less than 500000000.

-For channels with `chain_hash` identifying the Bitcoin blockchain, the sending node MUST set the 4 most significant bytes of `amount_msat` to zero.
+  - for channels with `chain_hash` identifying the Bitcoin blockchain:
+    - MUST set the 4 most significant bytes of `amount_msat` to 0.

 A sending node MUST NOT add an HTLC if it would result in it offering more than the remote's `max_accepted_htlcs` HTLCs in the remote commitment